astrdino/UNIUNI-DSP-DriverPerformance/README.md

 - Check in the supabase table if the given vaue is stored in any columns
 - Logic Check if the batch in the sheet is corresponding manually

+03/15/2024
+- Create new tables by calling PostgreSQL function in React
+	- ...contain policies generating and RLS active

 ******Endpoint for the deployment is different than the endpoint for the local test

+...Order List Display Features

 !Resolve the UI logic
 !Check file name, 'order_list','rd asmnt'